 Since our inception, we have incurred net losses and experienced negative cash flows from our operations.
-We incurred net losses of \$19.0 million and \$16.2 million for the years ended December 31, 2022 and 2021, respectively.
-Our operating activities used \$16.3 million and \$19.5 million of net cash during the year ended December 31, 2022 and 2021, respectively.
-At December 31, 2022, we had an accumulated deficit of \$463.7 million, working capital of \$31.3 million, and cash and cash equivalents of \$38.8 million.
-We believe that our cash and cash equivalents will be sufficient to fund our ongoing trials and business operations into the first quarter of 2024; however, based on current projections, we do not have sufficient cash and cash equivalents as of the date of this Annual Report on Form 10-K to support our operations for at least the 12 months following the date that the financial statements are issued.
+We incurred net losses of \$18.9 million and \$19.0 million for the years ended December 31, 2023 and 2022, respectively.
+Our operating activities used \$17.9 million and \$16.3 million of net cash during the year ended December 31, 2023 and 2022, respectively.
+At December 31, 2023, we had an accumulated deficit of \$482.6 million, working capital of \$13.4 million, and cash and cash equivalents of \$20.8 million.
+We believe that our cash and cash equivalents will be sufficient to fund our ongoing trials and business operations into the third quarter of 2024; however, based on current projections, we do not have sufficient cash and cash equivalents as of the date of this Annual Report on Form 10-K to support our operations for at least the 12 months following the date that the financial statements are issued.
 These conditions raise substantial doubt about our ability to continue as a going concern through the one-year period after the date that the financial statements are issued.
 Due to the inherent uncertainty involved in making estimates and the risks associated with the research, development, and commercialization of biotechnology products, we may have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.

 We will require substantial additional financing to fund our ongoing clinical trials and operations, and to continue to execute our strategy.
-To alleviate the conditions that raise substantial doubt about our ability to continue as a going concern, we plan to explore various dilutive and non-dilutive sources of funding, including equity financings, strategic alliances, business development and other sources.
+To alleviate the conditions that raise substantial doubt about our ability to continue as a going concern, we plan to explore various dilutive and non-dilutive sources of funding, including equity financings, strategic alliances, business development and/or combinations, and other sources.
 The future success of the Company is dependent upon our ability to obtain additional funding.
 There can be no assurance, however, that we will be successful in obtaining such funding in sufficient amounts, on terms acceptable to us, or at all.
 The failure to obtain sufficient capital on acceptable terms when needed would have a material adverse effect on our business, results of operations, and financial condition.
 Accordingly, we have concluded that substantial doubt exists with respect to our ability to continue as a going concern within one year after the date that these financial statements are issued.